 Risks to your reputation

 A newly-discovered issue in your supply chain – if it’s severe enough, and discovered by the wrong people – can sink your product.
 Today’s consumers are more informed than ever and information about your products – right down to how your products are made – is more easily discoverable than you may think.

-Around 80% of consumers report researching products before they purchase them, and up to of consumers choose one product over another because the company aligns more with their values.
+Around 80% of consumers report researching products before they purchase them, and consumers report researching products before they purchase them and choose one product over another because the company aligns more with their values.

 Performing onsite audits or using a recognized CSR assessment tool like EcoVadis can serve as third-party, objective researchers that will investigate your supply chain and ensure that your company isn’t accidentally helping sustain slavery, child labor, irresponsible forestry/mining, etc. You can use their findings to score yourself, quantify your social responsibility and market yourself as truly resilient.
 Perhaps most importantly, they can help you uncover areas to improve upon.
 Performing onsite visits to verify the performance of your business critical suppliers is a sound strategy.

 If something disrupted your supply chain or operations, do you know how you would pivot?